-Verbal requests can be made by calling Us at 1 (888) 367-2112.
-An Internal Appeal submitted by phone or in person will be received by a Member Services representative who will write a summary of the Internal Appeal request and forward a copy to you within 48 hours (unless the time limit is waived or extended by mutual written agreement between you, or your authorized Representative, and Coordinated Care).
+Verbal requests can be made by calling us at 1 (877) 687-1197.
+An Internal Appeal submitted by phone or in person will be received by an appeals team representative who will write a summary of the Internal Appeal request and forward a copy to you within 48 hours (unless the time limit is waived or extended by mutual written agreement between you, or your authorized Representative, and Coordinated Care).